syslogic/google-apps-script/README.md

 c) Upload the service account configuration file to your Google Drive (to be downloaded from https://console.cloud.google.com/project/_/iam-admin and then uploaded to https://drive.google.com).

-The service account needs to have the "Cloud Datatore User" role asigned.
+The service account needs to have the "Cloud Datastore User" role asigned.

 d) Adjust the script according to the filename of the configuration file.